Sunnyvale ESL shooting: Preparation

+Shooting and standoff

-Carrying over 1,000 rounds of ammunition with him, he approached ESL's M-5 Building, intending to make his way to Black’s second floor office.
+Carrying over 1,000 rounds of ammunition with him, Farley approached ESL's M-5 Building, intending to make his way to Black's second-floor office.
 First, he fatally shot Lawrence J. Kane, 46, in the parking lot as he left the building.
 Farley then turned and fired at Randell Hemingway, who ducked behind his car door.
 He entered a side door by shooting through the glass of the Mardex Security Door.
-After entering, Farley killed Wayne “Buddy” Williams Jr. behind his desk near the lobby.
+After entering, Farley killed Wayne "Buddy" Williams Jr. behind his desk near the lobby.
 He then entered a stairwell where another victim was killed.
-On the second floor, two men and two women were killed in a hallway as Farley approached Black’s office.
+On the second floor, two men and two women were killed in a hallway as Farley approached Black's office.

-Upon arriving at Black's office, he opened her door which she slammed in his face.
+Upon arriving at Black's office, Farley opened her door, which she then slammed in his face.
 He fired a shotgun round through the door, hitting her in the left shoulder and collapsing a lung.
 The injury sent her unconscious to the floor while Farley moved on.

-At 3:15 p.m., Farley called emergency services and stated "I'm the one who's been wasting people."
+At 3:15 p.m., Farley called emergency services and stated, "I'm the one who's been wasting people."
 He claimed he was doing it because of Black and the restraining order against him.
 He also requested that people be kept 300 yards from the M-5 Building.

-Farley then held a police SWAT team at bay for five hours by moving from room to room so the SWAT snipers could not target him.
-During the five-hour standoff, Farley spoke to negotiator Ruben Grijalva.
-He expressed remorse for his actions and repeatedly threatened to commit suicide.
+Farley then held a police SWAT team at bay for six hours by moving from room to room so the SWAT snipers could not target him.
+For five hours during the standoff, Farley spoke by telephone with Sunnyvale negotiator Lt.
+Ruben Grijalva, expressing remorse for his actions and repeatedly threatening to commit suicide.
 He also claimed to have had severe financial difficulties after losing his home, car, and computer and falling $20,000 behind in his taxes.
 Farley also fired upon computer equipment within the building.
 At 3:35 P.M., Farley stated, in response to being asked if he would surrender, that he wanted to "gloat a little bit."
 He also stated that he had enough ammunition to "last two hours" if he fired continuously.